MiguelAlvarezBerjon/Manufactured-Pieces-with-Tolerances/README.md

-This project was carried out between January and May 2024 using various CNC, in collaboration with Suzanne Capewell and Farbod Kosarizadeh, under the guidance of Professor Mathew King from the Machine Design Department at Birmingham City University.
+This project was carried out between January and May 2024 using various CNC machines, in collaboration with Suzanne Capewell and Farbod Kosarizadeh, under the guidance of Professor Mathew King from the Machine Design Department at Birmingham City University.